RiahiKarim/document-history/README.md

 # Document-History

-Document-History is an API running on NodeJs, express and MongoDB that allows to store JSON documents and its update history.
+Document-History is an API running on NodeJs, express and MongoDB that allows to store JSON documents and their update history.

 It is designed to keep the complete version history of a JSON document in a Mongo Database.